Horringer Court Prospectus

 We work in partnership with County Upper School (13-18 phase of Academy Trust) to offer joint activities with older children as well as sharing expertise of staff.

-Just some of the extra-curricular programme offered:
+Some examples of the extra-curricular activities offered:

 We are always open to suggestions, so if pupils have an idea for a new activity we will listen and try to facilitate.
 Throughout the Year there are regular performances in Dance, Music and Drama.